 And if they don't for any reason, just soak up your evening, week, weekend and quite possibly life with the YouTube app.

 Before that sounds too great — after all, we'd have paid a lot of money for a device that could play all of this — there is a catch.
 All of this streaming video, security camera, and baby monitor usage requires Wi-Fi.

 This is where an old iPhone without its SIM card is effectively an iPod touch.
-It's a video player and as long as you have it signed in to your Apple ID and are on-Wi-Fi, everything but calls will always work.
+It's no longer a phone, with a cell connection, it is a video player on Wi-Fi.

-Only, you can't remember the last time you had to make a selection like that because you're an Apple Music subscriber.
-Strictly speaking, you're paying for an Apple ID to be subscribed — and there's no reason you can't listen on your old iPhone as well as your new.
+Strictly speaking, when you subscribe to Apple Music, you are paying for an Apple ID to be subscribed — and there's no reason you can't listen on your old iPhone as well as your new.

 So plug it into the mains in your kitchen, your bedroom or your office and listen to music all day.
 It won't be as good as having a HomePod but at least it's better than with your current phone which stops playing music every time you get a spam call.

 And it can work with your AirPods, too.

 Alternatively, forget music and listen to podcasts instead, such as this one.